By Dr. Kelly Dunning, Assistant Professor of Conservation Governance, College of Forestry and Wildlife.

 But, there is still hope.
 This hope can be found in what I see as the largest source of resilience and strong institutions in African conservation: a strong civil society made up of NGOs, and the dedicated people who work for them.
 I have worked with dozens of civil society specialists over the years, and they have single-handedly pushed for greater community involvement in forest conservation, indigenous rights, and technology transfer to these same marginalized groups.
 I have watched my colleagues in NGOs change the minds of ministers, skeptical of the usefulness of participatory maps.
 It is these same people who will pick up the broken pieces when the Anglophone Crisis ends, and we should support them, learn from their example, and offer whatever assistance we can as they rebuild their institutions when peace and justice ultimately prevail.

-Post contributed by Dr. Kelly Dunning, Assistant Professor of Conservation Governance, School of Forestry and Wildlife.
+Post contributed by Dr. Kelly Dunning, Assistant Professor of Conservation Governance, College of Forestry and Wildlife.